avoshell/100-days-of-code/log.md

 **Today's Progress**: Worked on updating personal portfolio site.
 Figured out how to showcase site projects on portfolio page.

 **Thoughts:** Figuring out how to best fight the good fight and resist.
 We're all fucked.

-WW3: Alternative War
+**Link to work:** [Portfolio] (https://github.com/avoshell/Portfolio)

+### Day 22: January 28, 2017

+**Today's Progress**: Worked on updating personal portfolio site.
+Figured out how to showcase site projects on portfolio page.

+**Thoughts:** Figuring out how to write About Me section

+**Link to work:** [Portfolio] (https://github.com/avoshell/Portfolio)

+### Day 23: January 29, 2017

+**Today's Progress**: Worked on updating personal portfolio site.
+Figured out how to showcase site projects on portfolio page.

+**Thoughts:** Creating templates for adding project images.
+Discover Chrome extension to take image of entire page, not just what is shown on the screen.

 **Link to work:** [Portfolio] (https://github.com/avoshell/Portfolio)